JulianVidal/AGDA_HTML/reports/index.md

 Using clever ref, using cref that adds the type of reference it is.

 Write that the reason are speculation on why thee compilation can take a long time.

+# 22 - Pre-Meeting Report

+Proofread part of the report, making grammatical changes, making sure the same tense is used throughout.
+The content and overall structure hasn't changed.
+Ran most of the tests on my Mac.
+Sometimes the CPU reached 100%, and it was noticeably hot.

+# 22 - Post-Meeting Report

+# 22 - Notes